-Pauley Perrette, who plays Abby, actually graduated with a degree in Forensics in college, and then moved to New York to get her masters, and it was there that she got in to acting. before coming to NCIS.
+Pauley Perrette, who plays Abby, actually graduated from college with a degree in Forensics, and then moved to New York to get her master's, and it was there that she got in to acting, before coming to NCIS.
 Producers have said that most of the personality and interests displayed by Abby come from Perrette just playing herself.

 In 2005 Mark Harmon requested that nobody make any fuss about his September 2nd birthday.
 New cast member Lauren Holly had other ideas though.
 The frequent victim of Harmon's practical jokes, she collaborated with Michael Weatherly on a Harmon birthday extravaganza.
 First they ordered 150 t-shirts that read 'It's Mark Harmon's birthday', that were passed out to the entire crew.
 On Thursday, September 1st, she waited in her hotel room for the heads-up call from Weatherly that shooting was wrapping.
 At three o'clock a.m., still in her pajamas, Holly got the call, loaded up her car with party supplies and drove back to the show's sets in Santa Clarita.
 She and Weatherly then proceeded to cover Harmon's trailer with crepe paper, helium balloons and piñatas, then dumped large amounts of confetti everywhere.
 They decorated every wall, truck and trailer, then, with the cooperation of the art department, put up a picture of Harmon on all the plasma-screen displays in the squad-room set.
 Holly then hopped on a plane on Friday to fly back to her husband and three sons in Chicago and waited for word on Harmon's reaction.
 When Harmon arrived to work he saw everyone in identical t-shirts, holding signs, and assumed there was a strike.
 Weatherly was called by the nervous producers, who were worried what Mark would think, and who was behind it.
 Michael replied "I'm not going to name any names.
 Lauren Holly".
 Harmon was very touched by the gesture, which was filmed so he could take the DVD home to his wife.
 He did however tell Lauren with a grin, "Payback's a bitch".